kumpuldev/ects/.github/CONTRIBUTING.md

 # Have a question?

-Please ask questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/immutable.js) instead of opening a Github Issue.
-There are more people on Stack Overflow who can answer questions, and good answers can be searchable and canonical.
+Please ask questions on [Github Issue](https://github.com/kumpuldev/ects/issues/new) mark with label `question`

 # Issues